antoniivanov/is-2022-group-4/Lecture8/excercise.md

 * What if we can use deque (double ended queue) .
 How the solution and calcualted complexity changes
 * What if it's ciruclar queue.

+# 3 Next greater element

+Given an array, print the Next Greater Element (NGE) for every element.

+The Next greater Element for an element a[i] is the first greater element on the right side of a[i] in the array.
+Elements for which no greater element exist, consider the next greater element as -1.
+For example for an array {4, 5, 2, 25}, we have the next greater elemetn foreach to be (4,5), (5,25), (2,25), (25,-1).
+The soluiton should work in linear time ( O(n) complexity where n i size of the array).